ChaitanyaSagar-Gurujula/cifar-10-classification/README.md

-# MNIST Model Fine-Tuned Project
+# CIFAR10 Classification Project

-A lightweight MNIST classifier with test accuracy above 99.4% accuracy.
+A CIFAR 10 classifier with test accuracy above 85% accuracy.

 ## Project Overview

-This project implements a lightweight CNN model for MNIST digit classification with the following constraints and features:
+This project implements a CNN model for CIFAR10 classification with the following constraints and features:

-- Model Parameters: < 8
+- Model Parameters: < 200K
-- Training Accuracy: > 99.4%
 - Test Accuracy: > 99.4%
 - Model Performance Tracking
 - Code Quality Checks